typesanitizer/b2piet/design.md

   width of the `code` IR block.
 * `in` and `out` blocks are white.

+One might call this a clockwise loop.
+Similarly one can write an anticlockwise loop, which is slightly more complicated we need a sequence of operations like `dup, not, not, push 3, mul, pointer` to get an anticlockwise rotation at multiple point -- both for entry into and exit from the inner IR block.

 P.S.
 The vague resemblance of Mblack with Mbappé is purely coincidental.

 ### End of program